tsukipedia/myAcademyBlog/_posts/2023-07-03-Hyperskill-Music-Advisor.md

     }
 ```

+Another thing I would have liked to do is to refactor the step 2 (Do API call) into a private function to avoid repeating that code segment in every API call method.

 ### Get Playlist by Category
 I originally intended to have a method called updateCategories() that fetched all categories from the spotify API and a method called getCategories() that fetched a list of paginated categories, but because pagination wasn't working correctly in the mocked API used in the Hyperskill's tests, both of the methods ended up being practically the same and it looks weird in my code :c

+## Extra
+I think I got way too excited when learning about `static` methods and variables and used them way too much in this code, if I had to re-write it I would try to use the static keyword less.